Music of Samurai Champloo

-The music of the 2004 anime series Samurai Champloo, created by the studio Manglobe, was produced by a team of four composers drawn from the hip hop musical scene.
+The music of the 2004 anime series Samurai Champloo, created by the studio Manglobe, was produced by a team of five composers drawn from the hip hop musical scene.
 They were Shinji "Tsutchie" Tsuchida of Shakkazombie, Fat Jon, Nujabes and Force of Nature.
 The musical direction was chosen by series creator and director Shinichirō Watanabe as part of his planned blending of hip hop culture with the anime's setting in the Edo period, additionally incorporating contributions from guest artists.
 The opening theme "Battlecry" was performed and co-written by Shing02, while the various ending themes were performed by Minmi, Kazami, and Azuma Riki.
 The final episode's ending theme was "San Francisco", licensed from the rapper band Midicronica.

 The soundtrack originally released across four CD albums between 2004 and 2005, with vinyl reissues in 2022, by Victor Entertainment.
 Further albums released in both Japan and North America through other publishers, and remixed tracks have been included in other music releases.
 A 2006 video game based on the series called Samurai Champloo: Sidetracked was developed by Grasshopper Manufacture, scored by in-house composer Masafumi Takada.
 Reception of the series' music has been generally positive from Western reviewers of the anime, and remains well-regarded in retrospective articles.

 Concept and inspiration

-The 2004 anime series Samurai Champloo was created and director by Shinichirō Watanabe, known at the time for his work on Cowboy Bebop.
+The 2004 anime series Samurai Champloo was created and directed by Shinichirō Watanabe, known at the time for his work on Cowboy Bebop.
 It was the debut television project of Manglobe, a studio founded in 2002 by former Sunrise staff.
 Watanabe's goal for the series was to blend a traditional Edo period setting with anachronistic elements including the culture and music of hip hop.
 When deciding on the music, Shinichirō Watanabe wanted to incorporate hip hop, fitting in with the series' original goals and themes.
 While several staff members wanted him to bring back Cowboy Bebop composer Yoko Kanno, Watanabe was reluctant as he wanted to use professional hip hop artists.
 The soundtrack was collaboratively composed by Shinji "Tsutchie" Tsuchida of Shakkazombie; American musician Fat Jon; Nujabes, a DJ known for his sampling and blending of genres in tracks; and the DJ team Force of Nature, consisting of KZA and DJ Kent.

 Watanabe was friends with Tsutchie and had worked with him on the final episode of Cowboy Bebop, and Nujabes was the first name which came to mind when he was thinking about the series music.
 Tsutchie was on board from the beginning, being intrigued by the mixing of hip hop music and samurai culture.
 As with the rest of production, Watanabe was heavily involved in choosing and using pieces of music.
 The non-standard sound design and dubbing approach, together with the improvised style of the production as a whole, meant that the composers had a harder time than expected finding suitable samples for their work.
 The soundtrack included original work and sampling from pre-existing tracks.